agcdtmr/automation/kubernetes/kim-kubernetes/README.md

 ### Reading and Writing YAML

+What is YAML?
+YAML is the data serialization language commonly used to create Kubernetes objects.
+YAML enables us to declare what we want to be true about our cluster and save those files for Infrastructure as Code and a GitOps workflow.

 ```
 ---  # three horizontal dashes on a line of its own means that it is the beginning of a document
 # Write here a comment what this all about.